Peter Haining (rower): Biography

 Haining was born at Dumbarton, Scotland, the son of Jackie and Betty Haining.
 His father and sister were rowers, and he learnt to row at Loch Lomond Rowing Club.
-He attended Levenvale Primary School and Vale of Leven Academy and left school to start apprenticeship as painter and decorator, but as international level rowing in the UK at the time was centred on London he went south to join London Rowing Club.
+He attended Levenvale Primary School and Vale of Leven Academy and left school to start apprenticeship as painter and decorator and became and outstanding paper hanger and main contractor for the Barbican in London also the first Decorating contractor for IKEA in Brentford London,also worked with the Architects department in Nottinghamshire under Arthur Risdale Robinson however as a international level rowing competitor in the UK at the time was centred on London he went south to join London Rowing Club.

-In 1984 he went to Nottingham to the National lightweight squad after being impressed by a Nottinghamshire County Rowing Association four at Henley.
+In 1984 he won his first Gold for Great Britain in the lightweight eight in Lucern regatta (European championship)he then went to Nottingham to the National lightweight squad after being impressed by a Nottinghamshire County Rowing Association four at Henley.
 His first international success came in the 1986 Commonwealth Games, where the GB lightweight four, rowing as England, won gold.
-Haining would never row for Scotland at the Commonwealth Games.
+Haining would never row for Scotland at the Commonwealth Games even although he won all the qualifying boat classes at Nottingham however no Anglos Scotts were allowed to compete much to the dismay of many..
 He also won two silver medals at the World Rowing Championships in the lightweight coxless four in 1986 and 1987 and bronze in the lightweight eight in 1990.

 He was part of the coxless pairs crew, with Christopher Bates, that won the national title rowing for Nottinghamshire County Rowing Association, at the 1988 National Rowing Championships and was a member of the crew that won the Ladies' Challenge Plate at Henley Royal Regatta in 1989 on a rerow.
 In 1990 when he was persistently late for training in the eight, his coach pushed him into single sculling.